 True story -- I met Lorena Bobbitt years ago at a salon in Virginia.
 I needed someone to wax my eyebrows last minute and didn't have an appointment.

-Lorena kindly said she would squeeze me in although she had an already stacked schedule doing her specialty at the time - cutting hair.
+Lorena kindly said she would squeeze me in although she had an already-packed schedule doing her specialty at the time, cutting hair.

 She didn't know who I was and only later in our appointment found out I was a reporter.
 Knowing what I did, she never put her guard up at all.

 Of course, I wasn't there to ask questions and I didn't.
 It's been a few years and after staying in touch, Lorena finally said yes to doing an interview with me about her life now.